-3) Rhodes: Rhodes is an Mobile App Development framework from “Rhomobile” that enables developers to develop sophisticated mobile apps that could be deployed on all the major mobile platforms like iPhone, BlackBerry, Windows Mobile, Symbian and Android.
+is a Mobile App Development framework from “Rhomobile” that enables developers to develop sophisticated mobile apps that could be deployed on all the major mobile platforms like iPhone, BlackBerry, Windows Mobile, Symbian, and Android.

 Did you use any of the services above?
 We would love to hear your experience with these services.
 Please feel free to drop in a comment or two.